The (Limited) Effect of Viscosity in Multiphase Turbulent Mixing

-\begin{itemize} \item {\it Temperature dependent viscosity}: In this study, we focused on the physical effects at play, and thus used a constant viscosity in our simulations for simplicity.
+\begin{itemize} \item Temperature-dependent viscosity: In this study, we looked at the physical effects at play and, thus, we used a constant viscosity in our simulations for simplicity.
 However, Spitzer viscosity is expected to depend on the temperature of the medium, leading to a more complex system.
-Although viscosity is expected to be low in the cold medium, the momentum transfer from the cold and denser medium to the viscous hot medium can lead to non-negligible effects (see \S \ref{sec:hot_vs_cold_viscosity}).
+Although viscosity is expected to be low in the cold medium, the momentum transfer from the cold and denser medium to the viscous hot medium can lead to non-negligible effects (see Sect. \ref{sec:hot_vs_cold_viscosity}).
 Additionally, the mass inflow due to cooling might also be affected, since gas with different temperatures will have different viscosities.
-Temperature-dependent viscosity could also potentially affect the steady-state amount of gas at different temperatures, i.e. the temperature PDF, similar to how the temperature dependence of thermal conduction strongly affects the temperature PDF \citep{tan21-lines}.
+Temperature-dependent viscosity could also potentially affect the steady-state amount of gas at different temperatures (i.e., the temperature probability density function), similarly to how the temperature dependence of thermal conduction strongly affects the temperature probability density function (PDF) \citep{tan21-lines}.
 The temperature PDF is crucial to predicting absorption and emission line ratios.
 Interestingly, the absolute value of viscosity appears to affect the temperature PDF (Fig.~\ref{fig:temp_hist}), whereas the absolute value of conduction does not appear to affect the temperature PDF, which only depends on how conduction scales with temperature \citep{tan21-lines}.
-Further investigations of such effects are beyond the scope of this paper. \\ \item {\it Anisotropic viscosity}: In magnetized mediums like the CGM, where the particles' gyro-radius is small compared to the mean free path, the effect of viscosity is expected to be anisotropic.
+Further investigations of such effects are beyond the scope of this paper. \\ \item Anisotropic viscosity: In magnetized media such as the CGM, where the particles' gyro-radius is small compared to the mean free path, the effect of viscosity is expected to be anisotropic.
 This leads to a lower viscosity perpendicular to the magnetic field lines, decreasing the total effect of viscosity.